Biscarrosse Surf Guide – Beginner Spots / Surf Camps / Beach Breaks

 Moliets

-Moliets is a very versatile surf town to the south of Biscarrosse.
-It’s got a central beach (Plage Centrale) with oodles of punchy peaks up its length and loads of surf rental shacks to boot.
-A bit rippy when its big and can offer more wally breaks in the winter with some hollow moments.
 We’d say choose between Biscarrose and here to base yourself and do a day trip to the other, although that might not be needed because the breaks are of pretty similar Landes quality.

 Check out our full guide to Moliets surf

-Where to stay when surfing in Biscarrosse
+Where to stay (for surfing) in Biscarrosse?

-Biscarrosse certainly has no shortage of surf hotels and lodges.
-It’s one of the most popular getaways in Landes for wave hunters in the summer because of its proximity to Bordeaux and Bordeaux Airport.
-A few of the accommodations we think you’ll love are…
+It’s one of the most popular getaways in Landes for wave hunters in the summer because of its proximity to Bordeaux and Bordeaux Airport and it’s beginner-friendly spots.

-When to surf in Biscarrosse
+When to surf in Biscarrosse?

 We’d say it’s actually really important to time your surf trip to Biscarrosse right.
 Different seasons mean very different things here…